 User intent, or search intent, is important because it helps you craft the right message for your meta description.
-If you want to create truly high-converting meta descriptions that drive traffic and revenue, you need to consider user intent.
+If you want to create a truly high-converting meta description that drives traffic and revenue, you need to consider intent.

 When you consider the motivation behind the search, you can tailor your meta description appropriately to answer it.

-For example, if a user runs a search for “cheap flights from JFK to LAX”, it might pay off to include a price point to entice them to click.
+For instance, if a user runs a search for “cheap flights from JFK to LAX”, it might pay off to include a price point to entice them to click.

 Meanwhile, if someone is looking for “home renovation inspiration” it’s better to take an editorial approach with your meta description, like Elle Decor: